 The Lyons Township High School transition process continues this month.
-Our 8th graders completed their Elective Course Selection document.
-This was due to LT on Friday, February 12.
-As of this date, families should have received an email or letter from LT with initial course recommendations for freshman year.
-Information regarding placement and appeals to those placements will be provided by LT.
-If you feel that the placement recommendation is not appropriate for your child, you have the ability to appeal that placement with LT (the window for this will be through the next few weeks).
+As of this date, 8th grade families should have received an email from LT with initial course recommendations for freshman year (including the elective course selections).
+On Friday, February 11, 8th grade students met with LT counselors to review those selections and answer any questions students may have had.

+If you feel that the placement recommendation(s) are not appropriate for your child, you have the ability to appeal that placement with LT (request for level changes need to be made no later than February 18).
 I would highly encourage all parents who feel that a course placement is not appropriate for their child to contact LT and consider appealing that placement.
 Contact information for appeals at LT will be provided with the course recommendations.

-Please visit the LT website (www.lths.net) and click on Information for Class of '25.
+Please visit the LT Website at www.lths.net and click on Class of '26 Transition to LT.
 This site contains everything you need to know about the upcoming transition to LT.